Theory of Critical Phenomena with Long-Range Temporal Interaction: Dimension analysis and Gaussian and mean-field critical exponents

 \subsection{Na\"{\i}ve theory of long-range temporal interaction and its problems}

 We now turn to the na\"{\i}ve theory with memory.
 From Eq.~\eqref{lcalt}, one finds

 In Eq.~\eqref{dim}, the first two lines arise from the gradient term and the last term, respectively, while the other lines results from comparing the other terms with the gradient term.
 We have not considered the term with time derivative, which has been shown to be irrelevant for $\theta<1$~\cite{Zeng}.
-Accordingly, we have set $v=1$ and reached Eq.~\eqref{dimvt}.
+Accordingly, we have set $v=1$ for simplicity and reached Eq.~\eqref{dimvt}.
 By contrast, the long-range interaction term is irrelevant for $\theta>1$ and the usual short-range theory recovers.
 Indeed, equating the dimension of the two temporal terms in Eq.~\eqref{lcalt} with that of the Laplacian term, one finds $[\lambda_1]-[t]=2=[v]-\theta[t]$.
 By eliminating $[t]$, one obtains $[v]=2(1-\theta)+\theta[\lambda_1]$.
 As a consequence, for $\theta>1$ on the one hand, if $[\lambda_1]=0$ and thus is dimensionless, $[v]<0$ and the long-range interaction is irrelevant and can be ignored because as the length rescaling factor $b\rightarrow\infty$, $v\sim b^{[v]}\rightarrow0$.
-On the other hand, for $\theta<1$. if $[v]=0$, then $[\lambda_1]<0$ and is irrelevant.
-With $[t]$ in Eq.~\eqref{dimvt}, we can set $[\lambda_2]=0$ similar to $[\lambda_1]$ in Sec.~\ref{srslr} and arrive at
+On the other hand, for $\theta<1$, if $[v]=0$, then $[\lambda_1]<0$ and is irrelevant.
+As $[v]=0$, we have thus just set $v=1$ to simplify the dimension analysis.
+With $[t]$ in Eq.~\eqref{dimvt}, we can set $[\lambda_2]=0$ and ignore it through redefinition of the time unit similar to $[\lambda_1]$ in Sec.~\ref{srslr} and arrive at

 by Eq.\eqref{dim} for $\theta\leq 1$, where the upper critical dimension $d_c$ at which $[u]=0$ is given by